 - For example, if a user is viewing an Admits MTD view, and searches for a patient name on a pending referral, a result will not be shown.

-Do not searching for a full name (Account Name, Patient Name, etc.)
+Do not search for a full name (Account Name, Patient Name, etc.)

 - Because the entire name can sometimes limit results, it is recommended to use the most unique part of the name (one word of the account name, a last name, etc.) to have the best chance at finding a match.